italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 {: #pluggable-gap-analysis}
 # Coherent pluggable data modelling gap analysis

-[Editor's note: This section will be added.]
+[Editor's note: This section to be reviewed.]

+This activity was initiated to examine existing IETF models related to pluggables for "completeness":

+* To assess existing properties/structures
+* To look for missing properties/structures

+It is recognized that there is uncompleted work on properties in other bodies so this activity will be ongoing.
+The aim is to achieve best positioning of the IETF work with respect to the other related activities in the industry.

+To carry out this ongoing examination, Properties/structures from relevant external bodies are collected and compared with properties/structures present in IETF models related to pluggables.
+Where properties/structures differ the differences are examined and justifications considered.
+Where there is justification for changes to the IETF models these are proposed.

 {: #plug-manifest}
 # Coherent Pluggable Manifest

 Referring to {{plug-capabilities-attributes}}, the coherent pluggable capability attributes (i.e., supported-modes) are crucial aspects of coherent pluggables and should be easily accessible by anyone for various activities, including:

-- Network Engineers: Need to know the capabilities and characteristics of any coherent pluggables whether the coherent pluggable is already deployed or will be potentially installed and deployed in their network
+- Network Engineers: Need to know the capabilities and characteristics of any coherent pluggable whether the coherent pluggable is already deployed or will potentially be installed and deployed in their network
 - SDN Controllers: The optical, packet or higher-layer SDN controllers need to have detailed knowledge of the coherent pluggables for various reasons such as the assessment of the viability of any photonic services from plug-to-plug, configuration and fulfilment of the coherent pluggables and others.
 - Packet Device (e.g., Router): Optionally the host packet device can also access the "coherent pluggable manifest" to provide details of coherent pluggables already installed in packet devices.

-To facilitate easy access to coherent pluggable attributes, the details of coherent pluggable operational-modes are collected in a public repository, such as GitHub and SharePoint, called "Coherent Pluggable Manifest."
-This machine-readable repository can be read or interpreted easily by any SDN controller, operator, or other devices in the network.
+To facilitate easy access to coherent pluggable attributes, the details of coherent pluggable operational-modes are collected in a public repository, such as GitHub and SharePoint, called "Coherent Pluggable Manifest".
+This machine-readable repository can be read and interpreted easily by any SDN controller, operator, or other devices in the network.

 {{figure-optical-pluggable-manifest}} illustrates the overall structure of the "Coherent Pluggable Manifest".
 It contains several operational-mode records where each record includes all the capability attributes for a pair of [organization-id, operational-mode].
 As discussed in {{plug-capabilities-attributes}}, "organization-id" refers to any authority that defines them such as ITU-T {{G.698.2}} or {{OIF-400ZR}}) or a vendor.